 The book was bound once more.
 Now however it was a matter of a day or two to miss the deadline.
 I had no time to think and prepare something to my heart’s desire.
 I came up with a different binding, the one you see here.
 The leather is hand dyed dark grey goatskin sprinkled black to lightly imitate a type of tombstone marble.
 Romans made ancestral masks by producing molds from a person’s face.
 Using this as a base of reference and also taking elements from ancient theatrical masks I made a number of onlays that were hand painted and blind tooled.
 The onlays are thick on purpose to resemble a mask hanging from a mausoleum wall.
 Some of the masks represent basic characters of the story, if you’ve read the play you’ll probably be able to recognize one or two.
-The Latin words act as a tombstone inscription- “what drove the life of these people”- and were tooled using 22 carat gold.
+The Latin words act as a tombstone inscription of the driving forces behind the play’s characters and were tooled using 22 carat gold.
 The headbands are made from silk thread.

 Although I finished it just in time I never sent it.
 It was not what I had imagined, it didn’t represent me the way I wanted.
 Call me excessive and you won’t be wrong, for me it’s either “all or nothing”.
 Just like the characters in Shakespeare’s play became willingly fixed on something they could stop or avoid I too became obsessed with doing THAT design, which ultimately proved to be a huge mistake.
 And that’s how an almost year-long spanning chapter closed.
 The experience was stressful and frustrating on many levels but looking back I have to admit I learned a great deal, both purely technical but also regarding the approach of such endeavors in general.